mikerochip/ergonomic-cpp/README.md

       2. Build directory: ```build/release```
 6. Open the Conan window
    1. Click the Match profile button
-      1. Set Debug to cmake-test-debug
+      1. Set Debug to ```ergonomic-cpp-debug```
-      2. Set Release to cmake-test-release
+      2. Set Release to ```ergonomic-cpp-release```
-   2. Click the Reload icon for both conan profiles
+   2. Click the Reload button
 7. Open the CMake window
-   1. Press the Reload icon
+   1. Click the Reload button

-8. When using CLion, you'll have to hit these reload buttons after pulling the project if dependencies change
+When using CLion, you'll have to hit the CMake and Conan reload buttons after pulling the project if dependencies change.
+Need to think about automating this!
+What a pain!
+It's like Unreal's ```GenerateProjectFiles```